UCSB-CS56-Projects/cs56-utilities-FTP-Client/README.md

 Developer notes
 ---------------

 This project is organized in a very straightforward manner.
 Client is an abstract class meant to abstract the workings of a given protocol from the rest of the program logic, such as the user interface.
+It provides a consistent way to interact with various transfer protocols, regardless of their inner workings.
+There is only one method implemented in Client, which parseURL().
+This method parses a URL for possible username/host/port information and provides reasonable defaults for the fields not found.

-FtpClient and SftpClient are implementations that extend Client, implementing FTP and SFTP protocols respectively.
+FtpClient and SftpClient are protocol-specific implementations that extend Client, implementing FTP and SFTP protocols respectively.
 Because all of their public methods behave identically, they are completely interchangeable in UI code.

 FtpClient leverages Apache's [FTPClient](https://commons.apache.org/proper/commons-net/apidocs/org/apache/commons/net/ftp/FTPClient.html) for the actual FTP protocol implementations, while SftpClient leverages [JSch](http://epaul.github.io/jsch-documentation/javadoc/) for its implementation of SSH/SFTP.